 Smoke on the Water by Deep Purple

-Deep Purple admitted many times their plagiarism, but still they’ve never given credits.
+Deep Purple admitted on many occasions their cases of plagiarism, but still they’ve never given credits.

-Yet, (Unlike Rich The Kid and friends) Deep Purple are legends!
+Yet, (Unlike Rich The Kid and friends) Deep Purple remains legends!